sharkdp/numbat/assets/reasons-for-rewriting-in-rust.md

       - Being able to define constants and the whole unit system in the language itself (https://numbat.dev/doc/prelude.html)
       - Much better error messages
       - Support for notepad-style computations (Mathematica/Jupyter style)
   - The PureScript implementation is *slow*.
-Numbats Rust-based parser & interpreter is orders of magnitude faster.
-Not just on the command-line (startup speed!) but also on the Web (via WASM)
+Numbat's Rust-based parser & interpreter is orders of magnitude faster, not just on the command-line (startup speed!) but also on the Web (via WASM)
-  - I always wanted to experiment with WASM and Numbat was a perfect excuse for this.
+  - I've always wanted to experiment with WASM and Numbat was a perfect excuse for this.